gLaaSSb00m/Rice_Prediction_Web/README.md

 2. Click on "Predict Rice Type"
 3. Upload a rice grain image
 4. View the classification results with confidence scores

-### Mobile

-1. Launch the app on your device or emulator
-2. Use the camera or gallery to select a rice grain image
-3. Tap "Predict Rice Variety"
-4. View the prediction results and rice information

 ## Model Information